Rich-Park/Rich-Park/README.md

 - 👋 Hi, I’m @Rich-Park
 - 👀 I’m a junior at Vanderbilt University studying Computer Science and Economics
-- 🌱 I’m currently interning for Samsung Electronics America as a Software Engineering Intern!
+- 🌱 I interned for Samsung Electronics America this past summer as a Software Engineering Intern!
 - 📫 You can reach me at:
         Email: rich0.1vx@gmail.com
         LinkedIn: www.linkedin.com/in/richpark1